AndrewRadev/writable_search.vim/README.md

-*Note: experimental (but usable) at this point, a few more things need to be done to improve the safety of the plugin.
-Feel free to try it out if you're feeling adventurous, just be careful and use version control*

 ## Usage

-The plugin exposes the command `:WritableSearch`, which takes a search query and performs a grep (or ack, or any other search command), with that query.
-For
+The plugin exposes the command `:WritableSearch`, which takes a search query and performs a grep (or ack, or a different search command -- see the `Compatibility` section), with that query.
+For example:
-example:

 ``` vim